 Another option to volunteer abroad for free is to look for free internships abroad.
 Free internship abroad programs generally require longer commitments (3-12 months) and particular skills.
 This is perfect for people taking a Gap Year after university or a career break.
 Or maybe it is even a requirement of your university degree.
-Many non-profit organizations and projects overseas rely heavily on internship programs for the general running and operations of their projects.
+Many non-profit organizations and projects overseas rely heavily on internship programs for the general running and operations of their projects or to teach English.
 As non-profits and charities this allows them to run and operate the projects while being able to utilize their limited funds better, where they are most needed in the project.

 With a bit of searching you should be able to find an internship overseas to utilize your skill set.
 If you are having trouble finding an internship aboard that requires your specific skills, don’t be disheartened, start reaching out to volunteer organizations outlining your skills; they may still have something for you or could help point you in the right direction.

 While the overseas internship itself may be free, you will generally be required to cover the cost of your accommodation and meals, as well as flights and other general living expenses.
 So you will still need to take this into consideration when planning your budget.

 Volunteering with the Peace Corps, VSO or the UN